LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: Conclusion

 We presented \textbf{LRT-Diffusion}, a calibrated, inference-only guidance rule that turns diffusion-policy denoising into an evidence-gated process governed by a single, interpretable risk knob~$\alpha$.
 Under equal covariances, the hard likelihood-ratio test (LRT) is uniformly most powerful at level~$\alpha$; our smooth gate retains the same statistical semantics through a simple Monte-Carlo calibration matched to the deployed sampler.
-Empirically, LRT delivers calibrated control of Type-I risk and consistently improves the return–OOD trade-off over standard $Q$-guided sampling, while integrating seamlessly with a small critic step for additional exploitation.
-Together, these results demonstrate that \emph{risk-aware diffusion guidance} can be achieved entirely at inference without modifying training objectives.
+Empirically, LRT delivers calibrated control of Type-I risk and often improves the return–OOD trade-off over standard $Q$-guided sampling; moreover, in the experiments in Table 1, the composed sampler (LRT+Q) consistently achieves the highest return, highlighting that evidence-gated guidance can stabilize and amplify the benefits of value-gradient updates.
+Together, these demonstrate that \emph{risk-aware diffusion guidance} can be achieved entirely at inference without modifying training objectives.

-Several extensions naturally follow. \emph{(1) Learned or adaptive gating.} Instead of a fixed calibrated threshold, the gate could be learned or amortized across tasks, or adapt a target~$\alpha$ online under deployment constraints while preserving calibration. \emph{(2) Richer statistical models.} Relaxing the equal-covariance assumption with heteroscedastic or learned head variances may yield stronger likelihood ratios and sharper decisions. \emph{(3) Sequential and early-stopping tests.} Connecting the cumulative LLR to sequential or martingale tests (e.g., SPRT~\cite{Wald1945SPRT}) would enable any-time risk control and early termination of denoising when the evidence is decisive, reducing compute without violating the level-$\alpha$ guarantee. \emph{(4) Broader integration and evaluation.} Composing LRT with model-based planners or diffusion world models could link evidence-gated actions to trajectory-level reasoning, potentially higher returns on broader datasets.